kubeflow/model-registry/clients/python/README.md

     ...
 ```

-By default, all queries well be `ascending`, but this method is also available for explicitness.
+By default, all queries will be `ascending`, but this method is also available for explicitness.

-> Note: You can also set the `page_size()` that you want to use, but the pager will automatically manage pages for you.
+> Note: You can also set the `page_size()` that you want the Pager to use when invoking the Model Registry backend.
+> When using it as an iterator, it will automatically manage pages for you.

+#### Implementation notes

+The pager will manage pages for you in order to prevent infinite looping.
-> This is intended to aid in usability as currently the Model Registry backend treats model lists as a circular buffer,
-> and **will not end iteration** for you.
+Currently, the Model Registry backend treats model lists as a circular buffer, and **will not end iteration** for you.

 ## Development